zulfi0/android_snag_creds/README.md

 **Q:** I have some ideas to improve the script.
 Can I modify the script?
 **A:** Yes, changes and improvements are welcome.

+## TODO

+there are things to do in the near future:
+1. add demo and slide presentation.
+2. add flashlight method for Android 14.
+3. use latest responder.

 ---
 ### Credits